Module fiber

 -

-Assume that a tarantool instance is running and listening for connections on localhost port 3301.
+Assume that a Tarantool instance is running and listening for connections on localhost port 3301.
 Assume that guest users have privileges to connect.
-We will use the tarantoolctl utility (a utility for administrators) to start two clients.
+We will use the tt utility to start two clients.

 On terminal #1, say